-To test HTTP/2, you can use <name>.freetls.fastly.net , which is automatically made available for all Fastly free TLS services.
+To test HTTP/2, you can use <name>.freetls.fastly.net, which is automatically made available for all Fastly free TLS services.
 For example, if you used example.global.ssl.fastly.net during setup, Fastly automatically created example.freetls.fastly.net with support for HTTP/2 and HTTP/1.1, as well as support for IPv6 and IPv4 network addresses.
-Names ending in freetls.fastly.net require TLS 1.2.
+Names ending in .freetls.fastly.net require TLS 1.2.

-NOTE: As noted in the previous section, you can't use a dot-separated name (e.g., www.example.org.freetls.fastly.net) because TLS certificates don't support nesting.
-If you experience problems testing your domain name with freetls.fastly.net in name in name is a single word that doesn't contain dots.
+1 NOTE: As noted in the previous section, you can't use a dot-separated name (e.g., www.example.org.freetls.fastly.net) because TLS certificates don't support nesting.
+If you experience problems testing your domain name with freetls.fastly.net, verify that <name> in <name>.freetls.fastly.net is a single word that doesn't contain dots.